donkor-james/binary_trees/README.md

-# C - Binary trees project
+# C - Binary trees

 This was a partner project in which we learned about the details, advantages, and disadvantages of using trees as data structures.
 We learned about how to